 1892 - A Tom Wyllie goal was enough for us to win our first ever game on Christmas Eve, a Lancashire League match at South Shore.

 Our overall record on Christmas Eve reads six wins, two draws and three defeats.

 1910 – Forward Herbert Leavey made his reds bow as we drew 1-1 at Aston Villa when James Stewart was on the scoresheet and Harry Hampton netted one of his fifteen goals against us.

-1932 - We lost 3-0 at Sheffield Wednesday, with Harry Burgess bagging one of his nine strikes past us, Jack Ball scoring one of his four against us and Ronnie Starling also scoring.
+1932 – We lost 3-0 at Sheffield Wednesday, with Harry Burgess bagging the last of his nine strikes past us, Jack Ball scoring the final one of his four against us and Ronnie Starling also scoring.

 1955 – We won 2-1 at Hull City when Eric Anderson and John Evans netted our goals late on at Boothferry Park in this Second Division match.